The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Numerical method

 Dynamical friction is the drag force experienced by heavy particles moving through a background sea of dark matter and stars, causing the orbits to decay towards the gravitational potential minima \citep{Chandrasekhar1943, Binney2011}.
 In cosmological simulations, the large dark matter particle mass makes it hard to resolve gravitational friction and also leads to unphysical gravitational heating due to two-body encounters between particles.
 In order to avoid this unphysical heating, gravitational interactions between particles are damped below a specified gravitational softening length \citep{Governato1994, Kazantzidis2005}.
 However, this has the side effect of reducing the dynamical friction acting on the heavy particles.
 To correct for this effect, we include an additional acceleration term acting on the black hole particles that accounts for the dynamical friction occurring due to interactions within the volume in which they are artificially suppressed by the softening, namely the volume $V_{\rm s} = 4/3 \pi r_s^3$, where $r_s$ is the softening length.

 We build our dynamical friction model based on \cite{Tremmel2015}, adding it to \textsc{arepo2}.
+Calculating dynamical friction in \arepo\ is non-trivial because not all particles are active on every timestep.
+We therefore implement a scheme where dark matter particles in the vicinity of each MBH are identified on the global timestep when all particles are active, and assign them to the same time bin as the MBH particle.
+This ensures that the local dark matter distribution surrounding each MBH is evolved on the same timestep, allowing a well-defined estimate of the background density entering the dynamical friction calculation.
 We assume that the velocity dispersion of particles within the radius $r_s$ is isotropic and that the classical Chandrasekhar treatment of dynamical friction applies \citep{Chandrasekhar1943}.
 We further assume that only particles moving slower than the MBH would influence its motion, giving us an acceleration of the form

-where $\rho(<v_{\rm BH})$ is the density of background particles moving slower than than the MBH and $v_{\rm BH}$ is the velocity of the MBH.
+where $\rho(<v_{\rm BH})$ is the density of background particles moving slower than than the MBH, estimated from the total dark matter mass within the smoothing volume, and $v_{\rm BH}$ is the velocity of the MBH.
 The Coulomb logarithm, $\ln{\Lambda}$, depends on the maximum and minimum impact parameters, $b_{\rm max}$ and $b_{\rm min}$ such that $\Lambda = \frac{b_{\rm max}}{b_{\rm min}}$.
 Since gravitational interactions beyond the softening length are well resolved, we take $b_{\rm max} = r_{\rm s}$ in order to avoid any over-counting of the effects of dynamical friction.
 For the minimum impact parameter, we take the radius of the influence for the MBH, i.e.

 For the purpose of this study, only dynamical friction from dark matter particles is taken into consideration when computing this correction.
 The dynamical friction from stars, will be small at our current resolution and was neglected for this work but will be added in future versions of the model.
 In addition, we only employ dynamical friction for MBHs whose mass is larger than 5 times the dark matter particle mass ( $\sim 3.45 \times 10^5 h^{-1}$ \msolarc), as the dynamics can be hindered further by applying the correction when M$_{\rm BH} \sim $M$_{\rm DM}$ \citep{Tremmel2015}.
 For MBHs with masses comparable to individual dark matter particles, the resulting dynamical friction becomes noisy and dominated by stochastic fluctuations \citep{Tremmel2015}.
 The resulting acceleration is added to the MBH acceleration to be integrated over the next time-step.
 As the mass of the MBH increases, the radius of influence grows and can eventually become larger than $b_{\rm max}$.
 Once this happens, we assume that dynamical friction is fully resolved and no longer include this correction term.